 Momentum indicators attempt to work out how strong a trend is and if a reversal is likely to occur, while volatility indicators analyse how much price movement is present over a specified period, as price movement is essential to making a profit from trading.

-How to Use Indicators in Forex Trading
+How to Use Forex indicators

 Forex indicators are commonly used by traders in a few different ways.
 Indicators are often used to identify entry and exit points when trading.
 A trader can decide in advance when a particular instrument should be bought, and when it should be sold, based on specific signals given by one or more indicators.
 Indicators can be used to identify a trend, and multiple indicators can then be used to confirm that trend, before actually placing a trade.